N64Recomp/RecompFrontend/README.md

       - doesn't seem to be focusable at all, so rml reporting it in `get_focused_element` is weird
       - nav parent is a `GameInputRow`
       - I was on the first slot, A, for keyboard
+    - Ran into issue again and can't replicate.
+Left assignment modal and tried to navigate down.
+The currently focused element was the "Assign players" button's label.
+Potential idea for fixing this could be in `Element::build_navigation`, recurse under a focusable element (`child->is_focusable() == CanFocus::Yes`), and somehow report that the current focusable should change to this.
+Or, report if the current focusable was added anywhere and if it isn't then do this after `Element::build_navigation` - maybe by finding the first `is_focusable()==Yes` above it or the first nav parent above it. that would avoid complexity in `Element::build_navigation`
   - `ui_config`
     - higher level (e.g. safe) way of queuing the config modal opening in general.
   - `ui_modal`